Margaret Sanger, "Birth Control: Margaret Sanger's Reply to Theodore Roosevelt," Dec. 1917.

 By regarding the bringing of a child into the world as a great social responsibility, the modern American woman shows a fine sense of morality.
 Since the State does not compel marriage, but leaves it to individual choice, she does not see why motherhood, which is a much more serious problem, should be enforced.

 The American woman of today is physically and nervously unable to compete with her grandmother in the matter of bearing unlimited offspring.
-In Colonial times, the environment was favorable and women specialized on reproduction with eminent success.
-The prospective mothers of this generation are compelled to divide their creative energies between child bearing and social and economic complexities.
+In Colonial times, the environment was favorable, and women specialized on reproduction with eminent success.
+The prospective mothers of this generation are compelled to divide their creative energies between child-bearing and social and economic complexities.
 It has been estimated that last year seven and a half million women were engaged in industry in the United States, the majority of them in nerve-racking trades.
-Ten hours a day at a sewing machine or a telephone switchboard are not conducive to either a physical or mental receptiveness to maternity.
+Ten hours a day at a sewing machine or a telephone switchboard are not conducive to either physical or mental receptiveness to maternity.

-It is a very common fallacy that the decadence of Greece and Rome was due to the artificial limitation of offspring.
+It is a very common Fallacy that the decadence of Greece and Rome was due to the artificial limitation of offspring.
 It is surprising to find a historian like Mr. Roosevelt repeating the error.
-During the periods he refers to, birth control was, indeed, practised, and as a result some of the greatest poets, thinkers and geniuses, generally, of that, or any other age, were developed.
+During the periods he refers to, birth control was, indeed, practiced, and as a result some of the greatest poets, thinkers and geniuses, generally, of that, or any other age, were developed.
 Birth Control was one of the few serious moral forces at work tending to preserve the integrity of the State.
 But, in Rome, at all events, it was not quite effective enough to combat the soft luxury and vice which had come as an aftermath of an orgy of conquest.

 In many other isolated groups, the same process can be observed today.
 The editor of The Journal of Heredity has found that out of 1,512 families of Methodist ministers in America, the average number of children is now only 3.12.
 The birth rate in the English Society of Friends has fallen from 20 per 1,000 in 1876 to less than 8 per 1,000 in 1915.
 Or, to take an illustration from an entire racial group, statistics show that the size of Jewish families in Europe has been rapidly decreasing since 1876.
-They contain now only two to four children, with a growing tendency to restrict the number to two, whilst only twenty years ago they had four to six.
+They contain now only two to four children, with a growing tendency to restrict the number to two, while only twenty years ago they had four to six.